SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/Day8-RNAseq/transcriptome_assembly.md

 - threads: num of CPUs
 - name: the first part of all the output files transabyss will generate for this particular assembly

+At the end of this process you'll have a file that ends in `-final.fa` and this is the file that contains the final transcriptome assembly that we'll use in the evaluation steps.

 ### Assembly evaluation

+#### Busco

 We'll run busco in a really similar way to how we did it for the genome assembly, but it's generally easier and faster.
+It still takes a minute to run, so we'll get it started first and then get TransRate going.

 Docs for BUSCO: https://busco.ezlab.org/busco_userguide.html#running-busco
 Available lineage options: https://busco-data.ezlab.org/v5/data/lineages/